 Avocado is one of the best foods for conceiving

 Again, the theme of high fat foods comes into play when we’re talking about the best foods for fertility.
 But in addition to healthy fats, avocados offer a lot of nutrients.
-And that’s why they make the list of foods to eat for fertility.
+And that’s why they make the list of foods to eat to increase fertility.

 Did you know that avocado is a source of folate?
-One nutrient all experts will agree is necessary for supporting conception, folate reduces risk of neural tube defect.
+One nutrient all experts will agree is daily recommended for supporting conception, folate taken during pregnancy reduces risk of neural tube defect.
 This is why women are almost always put on a folic acid supplement when they become pregnant.

 But folate also shows potential and helping men with their role in conception.
 Low folate levels in men is associated with poor spermatozoa DNA.
 So make yourself our favorite version of Avocado Toast or even whip up a Chocolate Avocado Cake.
 After all, you’re doing it for your fertility!

-Why berries are among the best fertility foods
+Why berries are among the best foods that increase fertility

 Like avocados, berries contain folate.
 For this reason alone, it’s easy to see why they make the list of foods to boost fertility.
 Eating more vitamin-rich berries will help support your efforts to conceive as well as potentially support fetal development later.
 But berries make the list of foods to eat for fertility because of folate.
 They’re also rich in antioxidants.